samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

   ':target=_blank'): Accepts the site's breakpoints from `resolveConfig()` and will listen on the window's resize event.
 - [`withResponsiveVariants`](https://github.com/johnsonandjohnson/Bodiless-JS/blob/main/packages/bodiless-components/src/withResponsiveVariants.tsx
-  ':target=_blank'): Generates an HOC which makes the underlying component designable at different breakpoints.
+  ':target=_blank'): Generates a HOC which makes the underlying component designable at different breakpoints.
 This allows responsive rendering or swapping a component entirely depending on viewport size.